hashicorp/nomad/website/source/api/index.html.md

 Even though these share a path, the `PUT` operation creates a new job whereas the `GET` operation reads all jobs.

+## HTTP Response Codes

+Individual API's will contain further documentation in the case that more specific response codes are returned but all clients should handle the following:

+* 200 and 204 as success codes.
+* 4xx codes indicate that if a parameter was modified in the request, it could potentially succeed.
+* 403 marks that the client isn't authenticated for the request.
+* 5xx means that the client should not expect the request to succeed if retried.